Ada Kaleh: History

 The population lived primarily on the cultivation of tobacco and fishery, and later on tourism.
 In its last years of existence, the island's population ranged between 600 and 1,000 inhabitants.
 Before the island was covered by the waters of the Iron Gates Dam, part of the population moved in 1967 to Constanța in Romania and the rest to Turkey, invited by Prime Minister Demirel during his visit to the island.

 The Ada Kaleh Mosque with Hammam, dating from 1903, was built on the site of an earlier Franciscan monastery from 1699.
-The carpet of the mosque, a gift from the Turkish Sultan Abdülhamid II, was relocated to the Constanța Mosque in 1965.
+The carpet of the mosque, a gift from the Turkish Sultan Abdülhamid II, was relocated to the Grand Mosque of Constanța in 1965.